Configure eNegotiate

 Once all parties agree on the terms of the draft document, it must be converted to a final, executable state.
 If using Gatekeeper eSign, the document must be converted to PDF.

-- Publish Contract Draft & Convert MS Word to PDF - This action converts the current contract version from Word to PDF for you.
+- Publish Contract Draft & Convert MS Word to PDF - This action converts a contract version from .docx to .pdf for you.

-- Publish Contract Draft & Upload PDF - This action allows the user to provide their own tidied/reviewed PDF version, ready for signatures.
+- Publish Contract Draft & Upload PDF - This action allows the user to upload a the final reviewed .pdf file, ready for signatures.

 Note: These actions can both be enabled at the same time so users can choose between uploading their own version of the contract PDF, or allowing Gatekeeper to create the PDF for them.

-Note: If your contract negotiation cycle is likely to include many comments/redlines/alterations, it is recommended to use the manual publish actions so the final PDF version you sign does not have comments/edits left in before signing.
+Note: If your contract negotiation cycle is likely to include many alterations, it's recommended to use the manual publish actions so the final PDF version you sign does not have any comments or edits left in before signing.

 Gatekeeper eSign

-The final step of the contract negotiation process is to gather signatures from all authorising parties - this can be done as part of the workflow using Gatekeeper's native eSign solution.
+The final step of the contract negotiation process is to gather signatures from all required parties.
+This can be done as part of the workflow using Gatekeeper's native eSign solution.

 There are two methods for configuring Gatekeeper eSign actions on a workflow phase: